 - Click Rotate to rotate.
 Click and hold the left mouse button and drag the scene in the direction you want to rotate and tilt it.

 The black triangle in the upper right of the tool indicates which tool is selected.

 - If you have a two-button mouse, you can use the left mouse button for the primary navigation and the right mouse button for the secondary navigation.
 For example, if you click Rotate , you can use the left mouse button to rotate and the right mouse button to pan.

-- If you have a touch screen laptop or monitor, pinch zoom with two fingers and pan with one finger.
-You can also double-tap the scene to zoom in a step towards the tapped location.
+- If you have a mobile device or touch screen, pinch zoom with two fingers and pan with one finger.
+You can also double-tap the scene to zoom in a step toward the tapped location.
 To rotate the scene, move two fingers in a clockwise or counterclockwise direction.
 To tilt the scene, drag two fingers up or down the screen.

 The Pan/Rotate switch navigation controls and 3D Navigation settings do not affect touch.

 - Compass gives you the orientation of the scene.
 Click Compass to set your scene to North orientation.

 The following are navigation actions: